wkvasnikoff/BingAds-docs/BingAds/scripts/reference/BingAdsAccountSelector.md

 void|Returns nothing.

 ## <a name="get"></a>get
-Returns an iterator that you use to get accounts based on the selector's selection criteria.
+Returns an account iterator based on the selector's selection criteria.

 ### Returns:
 |Type|Description|